BIC Screening Week Oct 25 to Oct 29, 2021

 Disclaimer: The program might change due to unforeseen issues with the current pandemic.
 The participants will be communicated by the respective BICs if there are changes to the event.

-Just like the KT Fund, the MA budget highlights CERN’s commitment to maximise the societal impact of its fundamental research.
+Just like the KT Fund, the MA budget highlights CERN’s commitment to maximising the societal impact of its fundamental research.

-The procedure is very similar to that of the KT Fund and a presentation needs to be made to the selection committee.
-However, beforehand a short presentation also needs to be made to the MAPF (Medical Applications Project Forum) to assess the potential of the project.
+The procedure is very similar to that of the KT Fund.
+However, before submitting a proposal to the selection committee, a short presentation needs to be made to the MAPF (Medical Applications Project Forum) to assess the potential of the project and ensure it aligns with CERN's strategy for medical applications.
 The forum is composed of CERN experts in medical applications (appointed by the Heads of Department) and is chaired by the Medical Applications advisor.

 Apply now!